Today's Articles

 Alexander Pushkin

-*The birth of Alexander Pushkin in 1799 is celebrated on this date.
-He was a Black Russian poet and the great-grandson of Abram Hannibal, a Black African general, and a friend of Peter the Great.
+*This date celebrates the birth of Alexander Pushkin in 1799.
+He was a Black Russian poet, the great-grandson of Abram Hannibal, a Black African general, and a friend of Peter the Great.

 As a child, Alexander Sergeyevich Pushkin displayed a talent for writing poetry.
 In 1818, he was appointed to Russia's ministry of foreign affairs.
 By day, he worked for the government; at night, he wrote poetry.
 Pushkin eventually became Russia's poet laureate.
 Political freedom was the subject of two of his most famous poems, Noel and Ode to Freedom, which critiqued the government.
 As a result, Pushkin was banished into exile, during which he continued to write and became the first Russian to earn a living as a poet.